 Goat Cheese Crostini with Watermelon-Beet Salsa

 You can use any type of beet, or substitute chopped tomato or more watermelon.
 Juicy produce adds a nice balance to the tangy flavor of the goat cheese, without becoming runny or mushy.
-These mini crostinis make for the perfect appetizer for a crowd, or a fun summertime snack
+These mini crostini make for the perfect appetizer for a crowd, or a fun summertime snack.

 Zucchini and Goat Cheese Quiche

 Is there anything more French than a savory vegetable quiche?
 Choose fresh-looking, smooth-skinned zucchini.
 If you have a vegetable garden, add strips of squash blossom to the tart, as well.
 Crumbled goat cheese and diced ham give the tart a complex flavor.